-A second approach (Hemant and Maus, 2006, based on earlier work of Hahn and Bosum, 1986) uses the available magnetic petrology, geological age, tectonic and seismic crustal thickness information of the Earth’s crust and assigns magnetization strengths and directions to geological units based on their age and rock compositions.
+A second approach (Hemant and Maus, 2005, based on earlier work of Hahn and Bosum, 1986) uses the available magnetic petrology, geological age, tectonic and seismic crustal thickness information of the Earth’s crust and assigns magnetization strengths and directions to geological units based on their age and rock compositions.
 In this way a global magnetization model of the Earth’s crust is computed.
 The model is used to predict the crustal magnetic field at satellite altitude and compared with the observed crustal field measurements.
 One can match the observed field by varying the boundaries and composition of lower-crustal structures.

-6.01.5 THE ‘TOOLS OF THE TRADE’
+6.01.5 The ‘Tools of the Trade’

 6.01.5.1 Survey Design and resolution

 Although magnetic surveys are frequently conducted as ‘missions of opportunity’, where the mission design is largely dictated by the needs of the primary instrument, or the platform, there are many cases in which the collection of a magnetic survey is the primary goal, and consideration needs to be given to optimizing the return from the survey.
 A recent example of such a process, and its documentation, has been the planning for the Swarm magnetic field satellite constellation (Olsen et al., 2006b).
-Survey design of aeromagnetic surveys, including the spacing of flight lines, their altitude, and the inclusion of tie lines, is discussed by Reid (1980).
-For further details the reader is directed to Chapter 4 on Observation techniques.
+Survey design of aeromagnetic surveys, including the spacing and orientation of flight lines, their altitude, and the inclusion of tie lines, is discussed by Reid (1980).
+For further details, refer to Chapter 4 on ‘Observation and Measurement Techniques’.

 6.01.5.2 Removal of non-crustal fields